DataOnATangent/dataonatangent/.ipynb_checkpoints/README-checkpoint.md

 <h3> About Me </h3>

 - 😄 Pronouns: She/Her/Hers
-- 🔭 I’m currently working on: an NLP sentiment analysis project
+- 🔭 I’m currently working on: Tableau Certifcation
 - :heart: My favorite language: SQL
-- 🌱 I’m currently learning: nueral nets and Mandarin
+- 🌱 I’m currently learning: neural nets and Mandarin
 - 👯 I’m always looking to collaborate with: scientist from any field
 - 💬 Ask me about: anything, I am happy to help
 - 🌍 I support: Latinas in Tech, AllStar Code, The Foundation to Decrease Worldsuck